metamesh/metamesh.org/content/english/standalone/projects.md

 ![](/images/screenshot-12.png)

 This equipment, along with our antennas, are sourced from a company called Ubiquiti, and are all top of the line WiFi products.
-Each home network is encrypted and password-protected.
+Each home network is secure and password-protected.
 Our target speeds per house are 50mbps download and 25mbps upload.
 These speeds allow for multiple users in the same household to download/stream while on video calls.

 _We want your input--if you have any specific questions about this pilot project, or simply want to know more about Meta Mesh, our programs, and our partnerships, please contact us!_

 We have been able to make this dream project a reality through a collaborative and cross-sectional effort from Higher Education Institutions, Digital Inclusion Organizations, and Community Groups.
-With gratitude, we thank the following groups for the tremendous part they have played.
+With gratitude, we thank the following groups for the tremendous part they have played in this project.

 **Carnegie Mellon University:** A team of collaborators from CMU’s School of Computer Science and the Simon Initiative have coordinated the project connections to CMU and Pitt, provided critical start-up funding for the project and liaise to key stakeholders and community groups.
 They offer ongoing project design, implementation, and fundraising support.